vasylivanchyk330/AWS_Automation/s3/bucket-cleanup/README.md

 - `bucket-content-cleanup/delete-s3-bucket-objects-versions.py`: Script to delete all objects and versions in an S3 bucket.

+**Pagination and ThreadPoolExecutor**

+- **Pagination**: The `paginator` is used to handle large sets of data that cannot be retrieved in a single API call.
+In the context of S3 operations, pagination allows the script to efficiently manage and process large numbers of objects by retrieving them in batches (pages).
+This prevents memory overload and ensures that the script can handle large buckets with many objects or versions.

+- **ThreadPoolExecutor**: The `ThreadPoolExecutor` from the `concurrent.futures` module is used to perform concurrent execution of function calls using a pool of threads.
+In this script, it is used to delete objects and versions in parallel, significantly speeding up the cleanup process.
+By submitting multiple deletion tasks to the thread pool, the script can handle multiple delete operations simultaneously, improving performance and reducing the total time required for cleanup.

 #### Delete Bucket

 Scripts to delete an S3 bucket.